The SBA provides details on each of these programs on their website at: SBA Contracting Programs

 - General and administrative assistance, like human resource sharing or security clearance support

 Mentors and protégés in the All Small program can form joint ventures.
 These joint ventures would qualify for set-aside contracts that the small business is eligible for, including contracts set aside for veteran-owned, women-owned, and HUBZone businesses.
-To learn more, visit Small Mentor-Protégé Program
+To learn more, visit All Small Mentor-Protégé Program

 The Historically Underutilized Business Zones (HUBZone) program helps small businesses in urban and rural communities gain preferential access to federal procurement opportunities.